Skip navigation

 Fantastic harmony soul – in a class by itself!
 Ruby's lovely voice is right out front in the mix, and she's backed up by the all-male Romantics with a sweet soaring tone that blows away other male/female combos like Gladys Knight & The Pips or The Sensations.
 This greatest hits includes the group's crossover monster "Our Day Will Come", plus a whole bunch of other lesser-known gems, like "Young Wings Can Fly", "Nobody But My Baby", "Baby Come Home", "Your Baby Doesn't Love You Anymore", and "Hey There Lonely Boy".
 LP, Vinyl record album

 (Kapp pressing.
-Cover has light wear and aging.)
+Cover has a cut corner and light wear.)

 CD, LP, Vinyl record album cover art